Agenda

 Panel session

-As the global conversation and competition to develop Artificial General Intelligence (AGI) begins to intensify, the UK possesses unique strengths that could position it to lead in the development of foundational technologies potentially set to underpin this future evolution of AI – ranging from neuromorphic computing and quantum systems to brain-computer interfaces, photonics, and advanced mathematics.
+As the global conversation and competition to develop Artificial General Intelligence (AGI) begins to intensify, the UK possesses unique strengths that could, over the next decade, position it to lead in the development of foundational technologies potentially set to underpin this future evolution of AI.
+These range from neuromorphic computing and quantum systems to brain-computer interfaces, photonics, and advanced mathematics.
 So, could the UK lead the world in the development of AGI?
 And if so, do we have what we need to do this technically and in an ethical and responsible way?
-This panel will explore how the UK could harness its world-leading academic research, deep tech expertise, and track record in AI technologies to shape the next wave of AI innovation.
+This panel will explore how the UK could harness its world-leading academic research, deep tech expertise, and track record in AI technologies over the coming decade and beyond to shape the next wave of AI innovation.

 Discussion topics:

-- Which technologies are set to underpin AGI and what makes the UK well placed to lead on their development and deployment in the future?
+- Which technologies are set to underpin AGI and what makes the UK well placed to lead on their development and deployment over the next decade and beyond?

-- How can organisations such as the Advanced Research and Invention Agency (ARIA) catalyse bold, high-risk research that advances the underlying science and engineering of AGI?
+- How can the UK’s innovation organisations catalyse bold, high-risk research that advances the underlying science and engineering of AGI in the long term?
 What kinds of missions could position the UK as a global pioneer in future AI infrastructure?

 - How can UK policymakers and regulators enable ambitious innovation while ensuring safety, ethics, and public trust in technologies that may eventually support AGI?
 What models of agile regulation and foresight are needed to stay ahead of the curve?